-Line 2019 – Interim Progress Certification: Any ETC receiving Connect America Phase II support must mark this “box” to certify the filing of an annual progress report on its five-year service quality plan filed pursuant to 47 C.F.R. § 54.202(a).
+Line 2019 – Interim Progress Certification: Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving Connect America Phase II support must respond affirmatively to certify the filing of an annual progress report on its five-year service quality plan filed pursuant to 47 C.F.R. § 54.202(a).
 In addition, this report must include certifications that the ETC is reaching the interim deployment milestones and has taken reasonable steps to meet broadband functionality targets for all supported locations at the expiration of the five-year term for Connect America Phase II funding.
 These certifications must be filed annually by July 1st as required by 47 C.F.R. § 54.313(e)(3)(i).

-Line 2020 – Data on Community Anchor Institutions: Please check this box to confirm that the attached document, on line 2021, contains the required information pursuant to 47 C.F.R. § 54.313 (e)(3)(ii), to provide the number, names, and addresses of community anchor institutions to which the ETC began offering broadband service in the preceding calendar year.
+Line 2020 – Data on Community Anchor Institutions: Please provide a response (either yes, no, or not applicable) to this certification request.
+Please respond affirmatively to confirm that the attached document, on line 2021, contains the required information pursuant to 47 C.F.R. § 54.313 (e)(3)(ii), to provide the number, names, and addresses of community anchor institutions to which the ETC began offering broadband service in the preceding calendar year.

 Line 2021 – Interim Progress Community Anchor Institutions: Any ETC receiving Connect America Phase II support must file an annual progress report on its five-year service quality plan filed pursuant to 47 C.F.R. § 54.202(a).
 Please attach a document containing a list of the number, names, and addresses of community anchor institutions to which the ETC newly deployed broadband service in the preceding calendar year.
 This report must be filed annually by July 1st as required by 47 C.F.R. § 54.313(e)(ii).